HOME | SIGN UP FOR THE OHMI NEWSLETTER | CONTACT US | DONATE

 Professor Andrew McPherson

-His activities as a composer and researcher in augmented instruments, new performance interfaces and expressive performance modelling, have been the catalyst for Andrew’s involvement in the Trust, which has included roles on OHMI’s Competition judging panel.
+Andrew is professor of design engineering and music at Imperial College London's Dyson School of Engineering.
+His activities as a composer and researcher in augmented instruments, new performance interfaces and expressive performance modelling have been a catalyst for his involvement in the Trust.

 Picture